Intrinsic Motivation

 “Solution Fluency” and the 6D’s:

 Solution Fluency by definition is the process of working through, solving any problem, no matter how big or small it is.
 Basically: it’s what we need to do when we don’t know what to do.
 It’s also the perfect system for developing strong critical thinking skills.
-Whether it’s something simple or solving the questions of the universe, the 6D’s are fail-safe steps we need to encourage young learners and EVERYBODY to take.
+Whether it’s something simple or solving the questions of the universe, the 6D’s are fail-safe steps My Tutor Partners uses to encourage young learners and EVERYBODY to take.

 Let’s go!